The Onyx Hotel Tour

 The tour was divided into seven segments: Check-In, Mystic Lounge, Mystic Garden, The Onyx Zone, Security Cameras, Club, and the encore.
 Check-In displayed performances with dance and advanced in the hotel theme.
 Mystic Lounge featured an homage to Cabaret and other musicals, while remixing some of Spears's early hits.
 Mystic Garden displayed a jungle-inspired stage.
 The Onyx Zone displayed a ballad performance with acrobats.
 Security Cameras was the raciest part of the show, with Spears and her dancers emulating different sexual practices.
 Club displayed a performance with urban influences.
 The encore consisted of a system malfunction interlude and Spears performed wearing a red ensemble.
 The tour received generally favourable reviews from contemporary critics, who praised it for being an entertaining show while criticizing it for looking "more [like] a spectacle than an actual concert".

 The Onyx Hotel Tour was commercially successful.
-According to Billboard, the 25 shows in North America grossed nearly $19 million with 300,460 tickets and $34 million with 601,040 tickets sold in 52 of 53 shows worldwide.
-According to Pollstar, The Onyx Hotel Tour sold 641,428 tickets in 2004.
-On June 6, 2004, Spears performed for 25,367 fans at RDS Arena in Dublin with $1,359,648 gross.
+According to Billboard, the 25 shows in North America grossed $18.9 million with 300,460 tickets and $34,054,960 with 601,040 tickets sold in 52 of 54 shows worldwide.
+According to Pollstar, the North American dates for the Onyx Hotel Tour sold 298,930 tickets in 2004.
+On June 6, 2004, Spears performed for 25,367 fans at RDS Arena in Dublin with a $1,359,648 gross.
 The four nights at Wembley Arena in London grossed $2,179,820 with 41,823 tickets sold.
 In March, Spears suffered a knee injury onstage which forced her to reschedule two shows.
 In June, Spears fell and hurt her knee again during a music video shoot.
 She underwent arthroscopic surgery and the remainder of the tour was canceled.
 In 2005, Spears sued her insurance companies for denying her a reimbursement for the cancellation.
 Showtime broadcast live the March 28, 2004 show at the American Airlines Arena, in a special titled Britney Spears Live from Miami.
 Backstage footage was included in the reality show Britney and Kevin: Chaotic.